Mandy (2018 film): Music

 The soundtrack of Mandy was one of the last films scored by Jóhann Jóhannsson before his death.
-Some of the inspirations that Cosmatos provided for Jóhannsson were, Queen's soundtrack for Flash Gordon (1980) and the Van Halen's album Fair Warning (1981).
+Some of the inspirations that Cosmatos provided for Jóhannsson were, Queen's soundtrack for Flash Gordon (1980) and Van Halen's album Fair Warning (1981).
 However, Jóhannsson's score did not reference any of them; the score comprises electronic and live instrumentation that was being heavily edited and processed for a "dark, massive, industrial-metal sound" that matched the violent tone of the film.
 The score featured Stephen O'Malley from Sunn O))) playing guitars.
 Randall Dunn served as the music producer and discussed with Jóhannsson on the use of specific analogue synthesizers.
 The team found a studio in Italy where most of the synth recordings were done.

 Most of the film's score had been completed in time for the 2018 Sundance Film Festival premiere.
 Following Jóhannsson's death on February 9, 2018, the remainder of his cues were curated and produced by Pepijn Caudron and Yair Elazar Glotman.
 Caudron was initially hired as a music editor, but due to the slow post-production process, he also wrote a couple of cues mostly based on Jóhannsson's samples.
 According to Dunn, the music in the film and the soundtrack release were different.
 Dunn first heard the soundtrack and the film's music later and found that more material has been featured in the film while mixing.
 He felt the soundtrack to be a bonus material.
 The film was dedicated to Jóhannsson.

 Release

 The film premiered at the 2018 Sundance Film Festival on January 19.
-It began a limited cinematic release on September 13, 2018, playing at a maximum of 250 theatres, and was released on VOD on September 14.
+It began a limited cinematic release on September 13, 2018, playing at a maximum of 250 theatres, and was released on VOD on September 13.

 Reception

 Critical response

+Nicolas Cage's performance garnered critical praise.